DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/qualifications-you-need-to-teach.md

 * you completed your degree more than 5 years ago

 [Find out more about subject knowledge enhancement courses](/how-to-apply-for-teacher-training/subject-knowledge-enhancement).

-## If you do not have a degree

-You may be eligible to apply for a new [teacher degree apprenticeship (TDA)](https://educationhub.blog.gov.uk/2024/02/04/teacher-degree-apprenticeships-how-they-work-and-when-to-apply/).
-This means you'll work in a school and earn a salary while getting a bachelor’s degree and QTS.
-So you will not have to pay tuition fees.

-Applications for the new TDAs are expected to open in autumn 2024 for both primary and secondary, with training due to start in autumn 2025.

 ## If you have qualifications from overseas